 The Resilience Project: Finding Happiness Through Gratitude, Empathy and Mindfulness by Hugh van Cuylenburg

-With a blend of humour, poignancy and clear-eyed insight that The Resilience Project has become renowned for, Hugh explains how we can all get the tools we need to live a happier and more fulfilling life.
+With a blend of humour, poignancy and clear-eyed insight, Hugh explains how we can all get the tools we need to live a happier and more fulfilling life.

 The Power of Now by Eckhart Tolle

 This is a discussion about how we interact with ourselves and others.
 The book explores the concept of self reflection and presence in the moment, and will give you simple exercises to help you achieve it.

 Frank, a single man raising his genius niece, Mary, gets into a legal battle with his mother, Evelyn, over her custody.
 However, Evelyn will do anything to make Mary complete her mother's project.

 Andy, a young graduate aspiring to be a journalist, comes to New York and becomes an assistant to one of the city's biggest magazine editors, the ruthless and cynical Miranda Priestly.

 Stephen Hawking, an excellent astrophysics student working on his research, learns that he suffers from motor neurone disease and has around two years to live.

 If you would like to explore what’s going on